-E 60th St / 1st Ave median real estate prices are $654,115, which is more expensive than 91.7% of the neighborhoods in New York and 96.5% of the neighborhoods in the U.S.
+E 60th St / 1st Ave median real estate price is $2,591,924, which is more expensive than 98.7% of the neighborhoods in New York and 99.7% of the neighborhoods in the U.S.

 E 60th St / 1st Ave is a densely urban neighborhood (based on population density) located in New York, New York.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

 In addition, one of the really unique and interesting things about the look and setting of the E 60th St / 1st Ave neighborhood is that it is almost entirely dominated by large apartment buildings, such as apartment complexes or high-rise apartments.
-98.3% of the residential real estate here is classified as such.
-This puts this neighborhood on the map as having a higher proportion of large apartment buildings than 99.7% of all neighborhoods in America.
+100.0% of the residential real estate here is classified as such.
+This puts this neighborhood on the map as having a higher proportion of large apartment buildings than 99.9% of all neighborhoods in America.

 Furthermore, the E 60th St / 1st Ave neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
-With 87.4% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.
+With 89.5% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

-American households most often have a car, and regularly they have two or three.
-But households in the E 60th St / 1st Ave neighborhood buck this trend.
-73.0% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 99.7% of U.S. neighborhoods.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the E 60th St / 1st Ave neighborhood have a highly unusual car ownership.
+64.7% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 99.4% of U.S. neighborhoods.

 E 60th St / 1st Ave is also pretty special linguistically.
-Significantly, 4.9% of its residents five years old and above primarily speak Hebrew at home.
-While this may seem like a small percentage, it is higher than 99.7% of the neighborhoods in America.
+Significantly, 3.4% of its residents five years old and above primarily speak Japanese at home.
+While this may seem like a small percentage, it is higher than 99.6% of the neighborhoods in America.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.